Full profile

 Evidence, honestly graded

-Cox 2015 and a 2020 follow-up (same research group, healthy older adults) found modest working-memory and mood/fatigue benefits with the Longvida lipidated formulation versus placebo.
-Capped at B because the positive trial base is internal (same-group) replication rather than independent cross-sponsor replication, and the studied population skews 50+ rather than a broad healthy-adult range.
+Cox 2015 and a 2020 follow-up found modest working-memory and mood/fatigue benefits with the Longvida lipidated formulation versus placebo.
+Downgraded from B to C on 2026-07-11: both trials are the same research group (Swinburne) using Longvida material — internal, same-group replication, not the independent cross-sponsor replication a B requires — and the studied population skews 50+ rather than a broad healthy-adult range.

 See the full grading rubric — study type, replication, population match, and dose adequacy — in The Evidence Standard.